lardemua/atom_documentation/docs/index.md

     rosbag record /topic1 ... /topicN -o output.bag

-We tipically have a roslaunch file to record data and produce a bagfile for each robotic system.
+We typically have a roslaunch file to record data and produce a bagfile for each robotic system.
 Here's the example for [MMTBot](https://github.com/miguelriemoliveira/mmtbot/blob/main/mmtbot_bringup/launch/record.launch).

 A bagfile should contain several topics, namely transformations and joint state messages, as well as messages produced by the sensors in the system.
 For example, in the case of MMTBot, which has sensors **world_camera**, **hand_camera** and **lidar**, we record the following topics: